tingweicao/tingweicao.github.io/_pages/about.md

   - /about.html
 ---

 I received M.S. degree in Data Science and Information Technology at Tsinghua University, advised by tenured Asso.
 Prof. [Yinliang Xu](https://www.sigs.tsinghua.edu.cn/xyl/main.htm).
 Meanwhile, I’m a member of Energy Management System Laboratory led by Prof. [Hongbin Sun](https://www.eea.tsinghua.edu.cn/faculties/shb.htm) (*IEEE Fellow*, *Academician of the Chinese Academy of Sciences*), Department of Electrical Engineering, Tsinghua University.
 And I received my B.S. degree in Mathematics and Applied Mathematics at South China University of Technology.
+Now, I am pursuing a PhD in Electrical and electronic Engineering at Nanyang Technological University Singapore, advised by Prof. [Yan Xu](https://eexuyan.github.io/soda/index.html).

 My research interests include time series probability prediction methods in power systems and optimization theory, optimal operation control and robust optimization of microgrids, as well as the application of AI/LLM in power systems and integrated energy systems.